2ndQuadrant/pglogical/README.md

 * Providers and Subscribers - roles taken by Nodes
 * Replication Set - a collection of tables

 pglogical is new technology utilising the latest in-core features, so we have these version restrictions:
-* Provider node must run PostgreSQL 9.4+
+* Provider & subscriber nodes must run PostgreSQL 9.4+
-* Subscriber node must run PostgreSQL 9.5+
+* PostgreSQL 9.5+ is required for replication origin filtering
-(Subscriber support may later be widened to 9.4)

 Use cases supported are:
 * Upgrades between major versions (given the above restrictions)